brandonzorn/Nlight/README.md

     - Browse, search, and read.
     - Filter by genre, kind and sort order
     - Shikimori support
+    - Available in 🇷🇺Russian 🇺🇦Ukrainian and 🇬🇧English languages

 ## Currently, supported catalogs
     Manga: